Chat & Sessions

 Presence and reconnect

 The composer footer shows a small presence chip — “online”, “thinking”, “blocked”, or “offline” — driven by the Watch Roster.
 When the WS connection drops, a reconnect banner appears at the top of the chat (“Reconnecting…”), the composer disables sends, and queued user messages are flushed once the socket re-establishes.
+Network blips do not lose messages.
+Sends that were in-flight at disconnect time are retried with the same client-generatedrequest_id; the server idempotently dedupes by request_id so a retry never duplicates a turn.

 URL state cheat-sheet